InAnYan/rust-gib/README.md

 ### Step 1: Create a GitHub App

-Follow the [official GitHub documentation](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app) to create a GitHub app.
+We will list all the necessary steps as of 30.09.2024, but you can also follow the [official GitHub documentation](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app) to create a GitHub app:

+1. Create and log in to your GitHub account.
+2. Start creating a new app using https://github.com/settings/apps/new.
+3. Set up the webhook URL

 GIB listens for new events in your repository via webhooks, which enable GitHub to send events to your server.
 You will need to set up a webhook server for this functionality.

 While GIB handles the webhook server logic internally, you need to make your server accessible to GitHub.
 You have two options:

-1. **Public IP**: If you have a server with a public IP, you’re all set.
+- **Public IP**: If you have a server with a public IP, you’re all set.
 (Note: Public IP addresses are usually provided by your Internet Service Provider, and may require payment.)
-2. **Tunneling Services**: Alternatively, you can use services like [`ngrok`](https://ngrok.com/) or [`localtunnel`](https://theboroer.github.io/localtunnel-www/) to create a tunnel to your local server.
+- **Tunneling Services**: Alternatively, you can use services like [`ngrok`](https://ngrok.com/) or [`localtunnel`](https://theboroer.github.io/localtunnel-www/) to create a tunnel to your local server.
 Follow their respective setup guides to generate the URL and port required.

-Once you have your webhook URL, enter it in the "Webhook" section of your GitHub App's settings during the app creation process.
+4. Once you have your webhook URL, enter it in the "Webhook URL" field in the app creation form.

+5. Now be careful, as you need to setup proper permissions for the bot.
+The permissions should be set up like this:

+- "Repository permissions" -> "Metadata" -> "Read-only".
+- "Repository permissions" -> "Issues" -> "Read and write".

+6. Click "Create GitHub app".

 Make sure to save the **App ID** and download the private key after creating the app.